bryanthowell-tableau/tableau_tools/README.md

 `TableauRestApiConnection.delete_subscriptions(subscription_luid_s)`

 Yo'll note that the update and delete subscriptions methods only take LUIDs, unlike most other methods in tableau_tools.
-This is because Subscriptions do not have a reasonbly unique identifier -- to find the LUID, you would use a combination of things to filter on.
+This is because Subscriptions do not have a reasonably unique identifier -- to find the LUID, you would use a combination of things to filter on.

 This brings us to how to find subscriptions to do things to via `query_subscriptions`